LeToNode/Play2.0-CN-doc/samples/SampleComputerDatabase.md

 [[computerdatabase.png]]

+> This sample application is available both in Java and Scala.

 This is a classical CRUD application, backed by a JDBC database.
 It demonstrates:

-- JDBC database access, using Ebean in Java and Anorm in Scala.
+- Accessing a JDBC database, using Ebean in Java and Anorm in Scala.
-- Table pagination and CRUD forms.
+- Achieving, table pagination and CRUD forms.
-- Integration with a CSS framework (twitter bootsrap).
+- Integrating with a CSS framework (twitter bootsrap).

 Because [[twitter bootstrap | http://twitter.github.com/bootstrap/]] requires a form layout that is different fron the default one generate by Play 2.0 form helper, it provides an example of integrating a custom form input constructor: